RiyaPatil28/FaceTrack/replit.md

 ## Overview

-This is a Python-based Smart Attendance System that uses computer vision technology to automatically track employee attendance.
-The system currently uses OpenCV for face detection and Streamlit for the web interface, with plans to integrate full face recognition capabilities.
-It stores employee data and attendance records in a local SQLite database.
+This is a comprehensive Python-based Smart Attendance System that uses advanced computer vision technology to automatically track employee attendance through photo-based facial recognition.
+The system features a clean Streamlit web interface optimized for cloud environments, complete employee management, real-time recognition processing, and mobile API integration.
+It stores employee data and attendance records in a local SQLite database with secure face encoding storage.

 ## Recent Changes